wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

     The placeholder files are convenient references to let you know which files you will need to copy to the **Liberty server**.

-    *Note: You will fully populate the migration bundle in later steps*.
+    **Note: You will fully populate the migration bundle in later steps**.

     a.
-From the **Terminal window**, list the placeholder files in the migration bundle.
+From the **terminal window**, list the placeholder files in the migration bundle.

         unzip -l /home/techzone/Downloads/plantsbywebsphereee6.ear\_migrationBundle.zip | grep placeholder